Watermark Beach Resort: Wine & Desert Sun, in British Columbia

 Whether you want to go wine touring or simply get away to the sun, the mild, dry region around the town of Osoyoos in British Columbia’s South Okanagan makes an excellent destination for a getaway at any time of year.
 It’s particularly lovely in spring and fall when the days are warm and the nights crisp and cool.

-One of the nicest accommodations in Osoyoos is the condo-style Watermark Beach Resort, a 153-suite property overlooking Lake Osoyoos, which has everything you need for a lakeside getaway.
+One of the nicest accommodations in Osoyoos is the condo-style Watermark Beach Resort overlooking Osoyoos Lake, which has everything you need for a lakeside getaway.

 Guest Rooms and Amenities